bathejaakshay/NBA-result-prediction/README.md

 ```
 1. Pip Install the requirements.txt
-  `pip install -r requirements.txt`
+  pip install -r requirements.txt
-2. Now you can directly run any of the three files (SVM, DecisionTrees, LR) using python3 to obtain the respective results and confusion matrix.
+2. Now you can directly run any of the three files (SVM, DecisionTrees, LogisticRegression) using python3 to obtain the respective results and confusion matrix.
 ```